Erostrate9/needle/README.md

-# Homework 4
+# Final Project - Transformer implementation
-Public repository and stub/testing code for Homework 4 of 10-714.
+Public repository and stub/testing code for Final Project of 10-714.